AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0-sp1.md

 ## Authoring

 - When content is pasted into a `codeblock` or when spaces are added in the `codeblock` and the view is switched, the spacing is lost.
 (GUIDES-29347)
-- The surrounding space is being lost from inline tags such as `b`, `i`, and `varname` within a `code block`, as well as from XML comments, when switching views.
+- When an XML comment is added within an element in the **Source** view, the leading and trailing spaces around the comment are lost upon switching views.
 (GUIDES- 28188)

 ## Asset Management